That's reverse racism!"

 Asian-American, Native American, and Latino-American histories are also constantly marginalized and ignored (and now they're even criminalized).
 If these narratives were given as much weight as white history in the classroom, they wouldn't need their own time set aside.

-If you don't know some of these most famous of examples I cite here (and I really just graze the surface), do yourself a favor and spend the next 30 minutes looking at the links, reading wikepedia, and educating yourself.
-Thirty minutes is a minuscule amount of time to a devote to a subject so neglected, especially compared to the vast history that we are missing out on--but it's a start.
+If you don't know some of these most famous of examples I cite here (and I really just graze the surface), do yourself a favor and spend the next 30 minutes looking at the links and educating yourself.
+Thirty minutes is a small amount of time to a devote to a subject so neglected--but it's a start.
 You owe it to yourself.